open-education-hub/essentials-security/explaining-the-internet/index.md

 The device on which the application is running may have a choice of many technologies to connect to a network, such as Ethernet, WiFi, Bluetooth, 4G, 5G (_tinfoil hat off_) etc.
 Where more than one link exists, the operating system of the device chooses the most appropriate link.
 For instance, a mobile phone might be connected to both 4G and WiFi.
-Most moblile phones prefer the WiFi connection, but remain connected to 4G mobile data, which they use as backup.
+Most mobile phones prefer the WiFi connection, but remain connected to 4G mobile data, which they use as backup.
 However, in some cases the application itself may dictate the choice of link, e.g. the mobile phone may decide to send traffic over WiFi to avoid 4G data charges.
 Once the link has been chosen, the appropriate link layer protocol is selected.